 Portrait of a Lady on Fire

-This lush period-set romance from ‘Girlhood’ director Celine Sciamma was one of 2019's very best films.
+This lush period-set romance from ‘Girlhood’ director Celine Sciamma is one of the year’s very best films.

 In Portrait of a Lady on Fire, Celine Sciamma tasks audiences with literally watching paint dry — and it's riveting.
 Viewers don't merely stare as the pigment settles, and they don't devote the whole film to glaring at a canvas.
 Still, in this sumptuous, striking romance, observing artist Marianne (Noémie Merlant) as she gazes at her latest creation couldn't be more crucial.
 She agonises over every brush stroke as if her soul depends on it, because it does, in a way.
 Her heart does at the very least.
 On an island in Brittany near the end of the 18th century, Marianne has been commissioned to paint a portrait of the betrothed Héloïse (Adèle Haenel).
 But how does anyone do justice to the face of the woman they've fallen hopelessly in love with?

 Hardly a blushing bride-to-be, Héloïse doesn't want to get married to an Italian man that she has never met, and she certainly doesn't want to sit for an artwork marking the occasion.
 She has previously refused to comply for another artist, making painting her traditional wedding portrait a tricky prospect.
 Accordingly, Marianne is enlisted by Héloïse's Countess mother (Valeria Golino) to be her daughter's new companion, to scrutinise her closely every chance she can, and then to craft the picture from memory in secret.
 As the women spend time together, walking by the sea as the wind swirls and slowly sharing aspects of their lives, their feelings simmer, then bubble, then boil heatedly.